Melbourne to Melbourne in 10 Days

 Serenity on High

-Serenity on High offers self contained homes that can be booked out for any length of time, from a single night to as long as you please.
-The magnificent bush setting is within walking distance of Halls Gap, and is perfect for families. (www.stayz.com.au/7117)
+Serenity on High offers self-contained homes that can be booked out for any length of time, from a single night to as long as you please.
+The magnificent bush setting is within walking distance of Halls Gap, and is perfect for families. (https://www.stayz.com.au/holiday-rental/p9182527)

 This easy drive will take you about two and a half hours to complete its 206 kilometres.
 Get onto the Pyrenees Highway and turn north at Castlemaine to reach Bendigo.
 Take it slow through the remainder of the Grampians from Halls Gap, enjoying the jagged mountainous scenery for a last time.
 The country you drive through is far from flat however, as you traverse in and around the Great Dividing Range.
 Lush farmlands and wineries greet you as Bendigo and its surrounding Goldfields get closer.

 Bendigo is a historically significant town, rising out of the gold rush of over 150 years ago.
 Lavish Victorian architecture is sure to enchant you, and although the gold rush is over Bendigo is brimming over with other riches in the guise of its arts, culture, food, wine and heritage.